RECREATION VOLUNTEER OPPORTUNITIES

 Pools - Jr. Swim Instructors work alongside Water Safety Swim Instructors during the summer to help with swim lessons.
 Must be able to commit to a two week swim session.
 Free open and lap swim is provided for all Volunteer Aides for the summer season and a T-shirt.
 Contact Lynda Holt at 237-3987 (e-mail) for more information.

-Senior Center – People who are involved at the Senior Center say that the opportunity to volunteer is what makes our Center unique.
-Your friends and neighbors, with staff support, make the Senior Center work.
+Senior Center – People who are involved at the Senior Center say that the opportunity to volunteer is what makes the Center unique.
 Volunteers serve in all areas of the Senior Center, including: leadership and advisory roles; receptionists; nutrition servers and drivers; teaching classes or leading activities; maintaining the library room; coordinating clubs; entering data into the computer and much, much more.
-Call Lynda Holt at 237-3987 (e-mail) for more information about the Senior Center.
+Call the Senior Center at 237-3880 for more information, download the Senior Newsletter here.

 Youth sports - See the current Activity Guide for information regarding our various sports programs and who to contact if you are interested in volunteering.